Community Music Program

 CMP Instructor Agreement (pdf)

-For further information about all of the
+For further information about all

 The Community Music Program (CMP) is an outreach effort sponsored by the University of Missouri School of Music to aspiring musicians in central Missouri.
 CMP offers opportunities for those who seek musical instruction purely for personal enrichment.